tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Alright Blane..."
 I said trying to hide how strange I thought the situation seemed.

-I don't know why it was normal...
+I don't know why it seemed abnormal...
 I had only started there a few months ago.
 It's not like I knew everything about the company.
 But the fact that I had never seen the men in the full body suits or even knew there was another department weeks later set off a tiny alarm in my mind.
 Memories of all the weirdness from the weeks prior returning to me.

 I watched the men set the shipment in one of the homes and return to their tables.